influxdata/docs-v2/content/v2.0/reference/flux/functions/math/hypot.md

 ---

 The `math.hypot()` function returns the square root  of `p*p + q*q`,
-taking care to avoid unnecessary overflow and underflow.
+taking care to avoid overflow and underflow.

 _**Output data type:** Float_